psychopy/psychopy/docs/source/hardware/index.rst

 - Communicating via parallel port and USB (link)
 - Communicating via serial port (link)
-- Communicating with specific EEG systems (e.g., EGI Netstation, Emotiv) (link - TBC)
+- Communicating with EGI Netstation (link)
+- Communicating with Emotiv (link)

 Communicating with an eyetracker